Dealing with Behavioral Issues in Group Tutoring

 By S K Tilton.

-Irrespective of group demographics, every small group of students carry potential for bad behavior issues.
-Some of those issues stem from a sense of entitlement on the part of the student or parent while other behavioral issues may arise because of the group dynamics.
-Behavioral Issues have to be addressed and managed to ensure students are receiving the instruction intended.
+Bad behavior during tutoring is a problem for all tutors.
+Irrespective of group demographics, you will find that every small group of students carry potential for bad behavior issues.
+Some of those issues stem from a sense of entitlement on the part of the student or parent.
+On the other hand, behavioral issues may arise because of the group dynamic.
+You must manage behavioral issues in tutoring as this will ensure students are receiving the instruction intended.

-1. Prior to tutoring, ask the parents if their child(ren) has any known behavioral issues – this is best accomplished by asking parents to fill out a survey that asks whether the student(s) has been to the principal’s office for behavioral issues, whether the student has ever been suspended for behavioral issues, and/or if the child is taking any medication for behavioral issues.
+Before you start tutoring, ask the parent or school if their child has any known behavioral issues.
+For instance ask your parents to fill out a survey about their student.
+Another example is you could ask questions about whether the student has been to the principal’s office for behavioral issues.
+Additionally, confirm whether the student has ever been suspended or is taking medication for behavioral issues.